Favorable report from BME Growth on the incorporation of MioGroup

 MIOGROUP will be the fourth company to join BME Growth in 2021.

+Investment Strategies launches the eighth edition of its practical investment and trading strategies program.
+Learn everything that individual investors need to invest in the stock market with their own method.

 MIOGROUP will carry out a share subscription offer in the next few days.
 Once completed, it will publish an annex to the Informative Document with the result.
-The Board of Directors of the company plans to take the subscription price of the capital increase as a reference for the beginning of the trading of the shares.
+The company’s Board of Directors plans to take the subscription price of the capital increase as a reference for the beginning of the trading of the shares.

 The Registered Advisor of the company is Norgestion, while GVC Gaesco Values will act as Liquidity Provider.